koonix/lfutils/README.md

 if not all.

-Archlinux users can install all of these dependencies (except for sxiv, binutils and transmission-cli) by installing the AUR package `lfutils-meta`:
+Archlinux users can install all of these dependencies (except for binutils and transmission-cli) by installing the AUR package `lfutils-meta`:

 ```